-Ford Motor Company does NOT recommend the use of recycled engine coolant since a Ford-approved recycling process is not yet available.
+Ford Motor Company does not recommend the use of recycled engine coolant since a Ford-approved recycling process is not yet available.

-Used engine coolant should be disposed of in an appropriate manner.
+Always dispose of used automotive fluids in a responsible manner.
 Follow your community's regulations and standards for recycling and disposing of automotive fluids.

-Severe climates
+Severe Climates